elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 #### Genetic parts, device and systems

+### Description
 When a host is unable to meet the requirements of a biotechnological project in its wild-type form then it can be engineered through the modification of its genome, through the introduction of new genetic circuitry or with a combination of both approaches.

+### Considerations
 As an example, the design of a simple synthetic device to express a protein from a simple transcriptional unit.
 To design this genetic device requires the selection of appropriate genetic parts at the DNA level, namely: a promoter sequence, a ribosome binding site (RBS), a coding sequence (CDS)  and a terminator sequence.

+### Solutions
 These sequences are characterised as parts which can be found with the assistance of various repositories such as the [iGEM Parts Registry](http://parts.igem.org/Main_Page), [The Joint BioEnergy Institute's Inventory of Composable Elements (JBEI-ICE)](https://ice.jbei.org) (Ham et al., 2012) and [SynBioHub](https://synbiohub.org), or isolated from standard genetic databases such as [ENA](https://www.ebi.ac.uk/ena/browser/home) and [GenBank](https://www.ncbi.nlm.nih.gov/genbank/).
 At this point it may be desirable to assert which host the designed device is intended to express in and also the intended method of replication in the host - for example, cloned on a particular plasmid or integrated in the host chromosome.

 Much of the design stage is managed using genetic computer aided design tools, such as [Benchling](https://benchling.com) for example, where information can be shared within small teams.
 The data will be downloaded in a relevant format depending on its next application.
 [Benchling](https://benchling.com) supports a number of different data standards including FASTA, GenBank and SBOL1.
 Sometimes FASTA will be most relevant, for example when sending for DNA synthesis.
 Formats like GenBank, DICOM-SB ((Sainz de Murieta, Bultelle and Kitney, 2016) or SBOL may be more applicable for instances where more information, such as functional annotation, would be useful to be shared.
 SBOL 2.0 and higher allows more than just the genetics of a system to be captured and shared.
 Using SBOL allows interactions between components in the design to be specified, information about RNA and proteins can be included and the provenance of a design can also be captured.
 Experimental information relating to the test and build of a system can also be captured and shared.
 SBOL data can be made using tools such as [Benchling](https://benchling.com) (SBOL1 only), [SBOL Designer](https://sboldesigner.github.io/) (Zhang et al., 2017) and [ShortBOL](http://shortbol.org/) to name but a few.
 A more comprehensive list of SBOL tools is available [here](https://sbolstandard.org/).